How to Fix: Windows 7 Stuck at Loading Screen

 Step 4.
 Now, you will see System Recovery Options.

 Step 5.
 Choose "Command Prompt", this will run Windows command prompt.
 When you see the black command shell, type "chkdsk /f".
 This will scan your hard drive for errors, and will try to fix the errors if it detects any.
 Also you can type "chkdsk /r" to scan and try to repair bad sectors.
 This process can take some time so please wait until the disk check is done.

 Step 6.
 Restart your computer.

-Please download the ISO file and burn it to a USB flash drive, and then set computer to boot from USB flash drive in BIOS.
+Please select "Bootable Media" on the tool bar and follow "How to Create Bootable Partition Manager" to create a bootable CD/DVD disk or USB flash drive.
+Then set computer to boot from the bootable media in BIOS.
 After that, copy the whole disk to another one.
 In this way you won't lose any data in the source disk if anything bad happens.